I Wanna Dance with Somebody (Who Loves Me): Rankings

-In 2015 the song was voted by the British public as the nation's fifth favorite 1980s number 1 single in a poll conducted by ITV.
 In 2016, Adam Theisen of The Michigan Daily deemed the song "the greatest song of all time".
+In 2017, the online publication Consequence ranked it the third greatest song of 1987 behind "Man in the Mirror" by Michael Jackson and "Where the Streets Have No Name" by U2, calling it a "career-defining tune".
 In 2020, The Guardian ranked the song No. 29 in their list of "The 100 Greatest UK No. 1s".
+In that same year, Daily Mirror ranked the song No. 25 in their "Top 50 Happiest Songs Ever" list.
 In 2021, Rolling Stone ranked "I Wanna Dance with Somebody (Who Loves Me)" at number 231 on their updated list of the 500 Greatest Songs of All Time.
-In 2023, Billboard ranked the song number 1 on their list of the 500 Best Pop Songs of All Time.
+That same year, Cleveland.com ranked it the 4th greatest number one hit of the 1980s.
+The following year in 2022, the song was ranked 70th place among the 100 greatest Rock and Roll Hall of Fame songs of all time by the same publication.
+In 2023, Billboard ranked the song number one on their list of the 500 Best Pop Songs of All Time.
 That same year, American Songwriter ranked the song as the most iconic song of the 1980s.
-In 2025, Screen Rant ranked the song twice in two lists, ranking it the seventh most defining song of the 1980s and in another list as the most defining pop song of the genre.
+Two years later, in 2025, the same site ranked it number one on its "3 Pop Songs from 1987 That We Can't Live Without Today" list, topping "Never Gonna Give You Up" by Rick Astley and "Smooth Criminal" by Michael Jackson.